The-TASInterpreter/TASI/README.md

 [Example.SetValueTo5:linkable numVal] #Pass numVal as a link to the function, so that any change that happens to the value, that the function is using, is also happening to the numVal variable.
 [Console.WriteLine:numVal] #This should display 5
 ```
+There is an exception to return statements though: if you enter a number as a statement, it will try to parse into its literal value before checking whether it's a variable.
+So the return statement ```15``` will return a value of 15.
 **VARIABLES ARE RETURN-STATEMENTS TOO!!!
 It's very important to keep that in mind!**